hellocoop/wordpress/HOWTO.md

 1. Upload to the `/wp-content/plugins/` directory
 1. Activate the plugin
-1. Visit Settings > OpenID Connect and configure to meet your needs
+1. Visit Settings > Hellō Login and configure to meet your needs

 ### Composer